-It’s Google’s superior software that pushes this Android Pie phone – now able to run the Android Q beta – to snap some of the best-looking pictures we’ve seen.
+It’s Google’s superior software that pushes this Android Pie phone – now able to run the Android Q beta – to shoot some of the best-looking pictures we’ve seen.
 While you won't get an optical telephoto zoom, or one of the newfangled ultrawide lenses, the software primacy means the Pixel 2's single rear lens will get better with time.

 - Looking for a bargain?
 Here are the best Google Pixel 2 deals

 What’s more, this year's upgrade is faster, water-resistant and adds a new way to call up the Google Assistant: simply squeeze the phone’s sides to launch your new AI buddy.
-It sounds like a gimmick, but it’s easier than accidentally hitting another (Bixby) button like on the Galaxy S9 and S9 Plus and forthcoming Note 9.
+It sounds like a gimmick, but it’s easier than accidentally bumping another (Bixby) button like on the Galaxy S9 and S9 Plus and forthcoming Note 9.

 Watch our design and screen review of the Google Pixel 2 series below.

-The Pixel 2, with its 5-inch screen, doesn’t look like the future of smartphones, except for its lack of a 3.5mm headphone jack.
+The Pixel 2, with its 5-inch screen, doesn’t look like the future of smartphones, except for its regrettable lack of a 3.5mm headphone jack.
 It doesn't have one, so you're going to want a pair of our best Bluetooth headphones for this one.

 It doesn't look as slick as the simultaneously launched Google Pixel 2 XL, which has an edge-to-edge 6-inch display and modern-date tall 18:9 aspect ratio.
 The standard Pixel 2 is quite bezel-heavy.
 Of course, we now know it has more vibrant colors and no signs of screen burn-in problems like its larger counterpart.
 Pixel 2 may actually be the first-ever case of "better small than sorry."